 -

-Happy Thursday and happy new month!
-Here’s a new story challenge: Can you tell a story in 15 words?
-You must use the following words somewhere in the story: Last week’s prompt was to tell a story in 6 words using the following word in it somewhere: Here are your clever stories: Kim Smyth: He
+Hello, all.
+It’s Thursday so that means there’s a new story challenge for you: Can you tell a story in 30 words?
+You must use the following words somewhere in the story: Last week’s prompt was to tell a story in 15 words using the following words in it somewhere: Here are your brilliant stories:…

 -